frbrz25/Thesis_Codes/README.md

 - RunAI.R (runs the age-independent back-calculation model).
 - RunAD.R (runs the age-dependent back-calculation model).

+These scripts work with the template data, discussed in the Preliminaries section.
 It is possible to fit different variants of the back-calculation models (e.g. using a yearly and a quarterly time scale, using different models for the infection process) by calling different stan scripts.
 For further details see the stan scripts section or the instructions in the R file.

 # Stan scripts
 The stan scripts are named using the following conventions: